AdobeDocs/commerce-admin.en/help/stores-purchase/paypal.md

 The payment gateway provides security and protection for all parties involved in a transaction.

 PayPal offers a choice of two payment gateway solutions for your business.
-You can let PayPal host your checkout on its secure payment site, or you can take control of the entire payment experience with a completely customizable solution.
+You can let PayPal host your checkout on its secure payment site, or you can take control of the entire payment experience with a customizable solution.

 - [PayPal Payflow Pro](paypal-payflow-pro.md)
 - [PayPal Payflow Link](paypal-payflow-link.md)